Prerequisites

 What Is Page Load Strategy?

-When Thunder Code runs tests on your website, it needs to know when a page has finished loading before it can start testing.
+When Thunders runs tests on your website, it needs to know when a page has finished loading before it can start testing.
 Different websites load content in different ways, so you can customize this behavior to match your site's needs.

 Network Idle - Waits for network requests to quiet down